Slender smooth-hound

 The slender smooth-hound or gollumshark (Gollum attenuatus) is a species of ground shark in the family Pseudotriakidae.
 It is endemic to the waters around New Zealand, where it is usually found close to the bottom over the continental slope at depths of 300–600 m.
 An extremely slim, plain brownish shark reaching 1.1 m in length, the slender smooth-hound can be identified by its broad, flattened head with a long, distinctively bell-shaped snout.
 Its mouth is angular with short furrows at the corners, and contains a very high number of tooth rows in both jaws.
 Its two dorsal fins are roughly equal in size.

 The diet of the slender smooth-hound is diverse, but dominated by small, benthic bony fishes and decapod crustaceans.
-It exhibits a specialized form of aplacental viviparity with oophagy: the females produce a single capsule in each uterus that contains 30–80 ova, of which one ovum develops into an embryo that consumes the rest of the ova and stores the yolk material in its external yolk sac.
+It exhibits a specialised form of aplacental viviparity with oophagy: the females produce a single capsule in each uterus that contains 30–80 ova, of which one ovum develops into an embryo that consumes the rest of the ova and stores the yolk material in its external yolk sac.
 The growing embryo is mainly sustained by this yolk sac during gestation, though it may be additionally supplied with histotroph ("uterine milk") produced by the mother.
 The typical litter size is two pups, one per uterus.
 The International Union for Conservation of Nature (IUCN) has assessed the slender smooth-hound as Least Concern; it is taken as fishery bycatch but not in great numbers, and furthermore large portions of its range see minimal fishing activity.